 Summary of Lawsuit

-On November 1, 2021, Plaintiff filed a complaint on behalf of a class of participants and beneficiaries of the Luxottica Group Pension Plan, alleging violations of the Employee Retirement Income Security Act (“ERISA”).
+On November 1, 2021, Plaintiff filed Duke, et al. v.
+Luxottica U.S. Holdings Corp., et al., Case No. 2:21-cv-06072, with the United States District Court for the Eastern District of New York on behalf of a class of participants and beneficiaries of the Luxottica Group Pension Plan, alleging violations of the Employee Retirement Income Security Act (“ERISA”).
 Plaintiff’s complaint alleges that, prior to 2019, the Luxottica Group Pension Plan utilized outdated mortality tables to determine the value of participants’ joint and survivor annuities (“JSAs”).
 As a result, married retirees who elected JSAs received less than the actuarial equivalent of the benefit that ERISA protects.
 This lawsuit seeks to recover amounts due to members of the class.

 Class Action Allegations